Skip to main content

 • two documented doses of varicella immunization

-• or a titer test (blood test) confirming immunity
+• OR a titer blood test confirming immunity

-• a complete three-injection series of Hepatitis B vaccinations,
+• a completed three-injection series of Hepatitis B vaccinations, or proof of in-series status

 • a titer test confirming immunity (positive reading)

-• a complete two-injection series of MMR vaccinations, or
+• a completed two-injection series of MMR vaccinations, or proof of in-series status

 • a titer test confirming immunity (positive reading)

-• one dose of the vaccine within 5 years and at least 10 days prior to the first day of class, or
+• one dose within five years and at least ten days prior to the first day of class (if applicant is 21 or younger)

-• ID verifying the applicant is over the age of 22
+• ID verifying the applicant is twenty-two years or older

 • COVID Vaccine